-If you’re interested in real estate investing, you may have heard of house flipping and be curious about what it is, and whether it’s a suitable option for you.
-House flipping refers to the purchase, renovation, and resale of a property for a profit, and can be a lucrative way to increase your income.
-In 2019, fix and flips made up 7.2 percent of all home sales, earning average gross profits of over $60,000.
+If you’re interested in real estate investing, you may have heard of house flipping and may be curious about what it is, and whether it’s a suitable option for you.
+House flipping refers to the purchase, renovation, and resale of a property for a profit, and it can be a lucrative way to increase your income.
+In 2020, fix and flips made up 7.2 percent of all home sales, earning an average gross profit of over $60,000.

 Compared to other methods of real estate investing, this method may be the most intensive for the investor but also holds the highest pay off.
 House flipping investors take on properties that may be rundown or off-putting to other buyers and turn them into homes that buyers will compete for.

 For investors that are new to fix and flip investing, this can prove to be a daunting challenge.
 Getting started with house flipping requires the real estate investor to have knowledge of a variety of fields, from financing to demographic research, construction, and much more.
 That’s why we’ve put together this guide that will show you the ropes and put you on the road to success.

 If you’re wondering how to become a house flipper and get started in property flipping, look no further.